echampio-at-adobe/github-action-json2xlsx/README.md

-# github-action-json2xslx
+# JSON2XLSX

-use github action to covert json files to excel files
+Use github action to covert json files to excel files

+## Get started

+Just upload a json file to try it